 This year’s Cheltenham Gold Cup is to be contested on Friday 17th March at this year’s Cheltenham Festival.
-This three mile and two Grade One is known for being the most valuable non-handicap National Hunt event held.
-This year’s pot will be £575,000.
+This three mile and two furlong Grade One is known for being the most valuable non-handicap National Hunt event held.
+The pot this year will be £575,000.

 The statistical trends for the Cheltenham Gold Cup 2017 to keep in mind when betting are:

 - All of the previous 10 winners had already won a Grade 1 Chase

 - 9 of the last 10 winners were in the top 3 in the betting market (based off start price)

 - 9 of the previous 10 winners were aged between 7 and 9, with 6-year-old Long Run being the exception (four 8yos, four 9yos, one 7yo)